Everything You Need to Know About Form I 212

 Filling the Form I-212

-If you are inadmissible according to the INA, you need to submit Form I-212 to ask for permission to reapply before you can legally return to the U.S. This form is also called permission to reapply.
+If you are inadmissible according to the INA, you need to submit Form I-212 to ask for permission to reapply before you can legally return to the U.S. This form is also called permission to reapply for admission.

 I-212 Filing Fee and Payment Options

 Follow the directions for payment based on where you plan to file.
-As payment for a government support, these biometric and filing fees are non-refundable regardless of outcome.
-In order to ensure your documents are in order and completed correctly, seek the advice of a qualified attorney like Jameel Manji who is equipped to advise, assist, and advocate in this matter.
+As payment for government support, these biometric and filing fees are non-refundable regardless of the outcome.
+In order to ensure your documents are in order and completed correctly, seek the advice of a qualified attorney like Jameel Manji, who is equipped to advise, assist, and advocate in this matter.

 Filling the Form I-212 Help